vlaurenzano/Python-Data-Ingestor/README.md

-# NYC Insurance Open Data
+# Python Data Ingestor

-Loads a NYC Public Record Database into a Mongo Database.
-Includes a full etl which archives and reloads data if changes are reported in the source.
+Loads a json data source Database into a Mongo Database.
+Includes a full etl which archives and loads changes if they are reported in the source.

 Can also be used to stream data over RabbitMQ.
-Streamed messages are automatically inserted.
+Streamed messages are automatically inserted and pinned to the latest ingestion id.

 ## Installation